JACQUELYN FITZGERALD

 * = undergraduate student

 Godtfredsen, E.B, P.J.
 CaraDonna, A.J.
 Foxx, J.A.
 Bain, B.J.
 Connolly, K.M.
 Dawdy, A.M.
 Doucet, J.L.
 Fitzgerald, G.E.
 Kirschke, J.E.
 Ogilvie, C.C.
 Rigby, J.P.
 Scholl, D.J.
 Sandacz, S. Rosa, A.C.
 Zink, A.M.
 Iler.
-Meta-analyses reveal no clear demographic consequences of phenological change across taxa.
+Phenological change does not have consistent demographic consequences.